samestep/website/src/blog/random-integers/index.md

         return self.randrange(a, b+1)
 ```

-Fair enough.
+Fair enough: to generate a random integer between 1 and 6 (inclusive), that's the same as generating a random integer between 1 (inclusive) and 7 (exclusive).
 If you look at the [source for `randrange`][python randrange], there are three different cases; we're only interested in one of them, so I'll simplify the source code as if that were the only case:

 ```python
     def randrange(self, start, stop):